 About Criminal Justice at Lindenwood University

 Criminal justice is the academic study of the criminal justice system, including police, courts, and corrections.
 It analyzes the nature and extent of crime and the reactions of criminal justice agencies to the breaking of the law.
-The criminal justice program at Lindenwood is intended for students If you plan on a career or continuing your studies in a graduate program, criminal justice is the program for you.
+If you plan on a career or continuing your studies in a graduate program, criminal justice is the program for you.
 Careers in criminal justice include law, public administration, law enforcement (local, state, and federal), court systems, corrections agencies, juvenile delinquency, probation and parole, as well as nonprofit community service organizations.